14 Link Building Strategies from a Technical SEO Expert

 6. Think like a visitor

-Before you commit to a site as a link building target, make sure that you look at it like a website visitor.
+Before you commit to a site as a link building target, make sure that you look at it as a website visitor.
 Open the site and see if it looks like a real person is connected to it.

 Does the site have a social media presence?
 Is the content readable?
 Do they use generic stock images or unique pictures?